On the Record (book)

-On the Record: Over 150 of the most talented people in music share the secrets of their success (2004) is a book written by entertainment manager Guy Oseary and published in 2004 by Penguin Books.
+On the Record: Over 150 of the most talented people in music share the secrets of their success is a 2004 book written by entertainment manager Guy Oseary and published by Penguin Books.

 The book features in-depth interviews with more than 150 music recording artists, record executives, A&R executives, label chiefs, songwriters, and record producers.
 Oseary spoke with performers like James Brown and Bono, asking them a similar set of questions about their experiences in music.
 In writing the book, Oseary also offered a personal reflection on how to succeed in the music industry.

 Interviewees

 Some of the music elite who were interviewed for the book: